isaacchacon/NgReactivePeoplePickerAngularMaterial/README.md

 Trying to make memory, these are the steps that i followed to make this demo run:

 1. Npm install reactive-people-picker-angular-material
-2. Added bootstrap, and the indigo-pink.css from the animations:
+2. Added indigo-pink.css from the animations:
   (the indigo pink can be grabbed from \node_modules\@angular\material\prebuilt-themes), i guess you could grab the other css and it should work.
 Or you should be able to customize your css.
 I am a material newbie, please excuse.
   `<link rel="stylesheet" href="/siteassets/bootstrap3.3.7.min.css">`
   `<link href="/siteassets/indigo-pink.css" rel="stylesheet">`
 3. If you will utilize the back end of SharePoint web services, get them from the other [git hub](https://github.com/isaacchacon/NgSharePointWebServices) or [npm](https://www.npmjs.com/package/ng-tax-share-point-web-services-module) project if that is the case, i am utilizing JQuery ONLY to treat the xml from the web services results.
     I am sure that you can do better than me, but i had to quickly treat xml, so go ahead and add this to your index.html or to your webpart code: `<script src="/siteassets/jquery-3.1.1.min.js"></script>`
+3.5 - Make sure that you have angular material and angular/cdk.
 4. then i did an ng serve.

 ### Dissecting the Demo:

-The app.mosule has this relevant code:
+The app.module has this relevant code:
 NgTaxServices is added because my backend is SharePoint web services (asmx), but you may recode the tax-people-picker-business.ts in order to connect your own service / backend.
 ```
+/*import the new HTTP Client!!!!!*/
+import {HttpClientModule} from '@angular/common/http';
 import {NgTaxServices} from 'ng-tax-share-point-web-services-module';
-import {ReactivePeoplePickerModule} from './modules/reactive-people-picker/reactive-people-picker.module';
+import {ReactivePeoplePickerModule} from 'reactive-people-picker-angular-material';
+/*the below is necessary because it's the backend library.
+You can easily fork the picker and change the backend*/
+import {TaxReusableComponentsModule} from 'ng-tax-reusable-components';
 ```
 then , in the  imports we do an NgTaxServices.forRoot():
 NgTaxServices is added because my backend is SharePoint web services (asmx), but you may recode the tax-people-picker-business.ts in order to connect your own service / backend.
 ```
 imports: [
-    BrowserModule,ReactiveFormsModule,NgTaxServices.forRoot(), HttpModule,ReactivePeoplePickerModule
+    BrowserModule,ReactiveFormsModule,HttpClientModule, NgTaxServices.forRoot(), ReactivePeoplePickerModule
   ],
 ```
 Now onto the people picker code itself: